 Passive treatment is the application of natural or synthetic chemicals and products to reduce turbidity in discharges through coagulation and flocculation.
 Passive treatment does not rely on computerized, enclosed systems with pumps, filters, and real-time controls.
 Passive treatment may include pumps where they are necessary to move water around the site.
 The discharge of chemicals used in passive treatment can potentially cause or contribute to acute and chronic toxicity to aquatic life in receiving waters, potentially resulting in an exceedance of narrative or numeric water quality objectives in regional or statewide water quality control plans.

 State Water Board Resolution 2005-0006, "Resolution Adopting the Concept of Sustainability as a Core Value for State Water Board Programs and Directing its Incorporation," and Resolution No. 2008-0030, “Requiring Sustainable Water Resources Management,” include performance standards for post-construction BMPs.
 The standards include the use of permanent post-construction BMPs that manage stormwater runoff rates to match pre-construction project site hydrology, and to sustain and ensure the physical structure and biological integrity of aquatic ecosystems in the receiving waters.
-This “runoff reduction” approach is analogous in principle to low impact development (LID) and is proven to protect watersheds and waterbodies from hydrologic-based adverse changes and pollution impacts associated with the post-construction landscape.
+This “runoff reduction” approach is analogous in principle to low impact development and is proven to protect watersheds and waterbodies from hydrologic-based adverse changes and pollution impacts associated with the post-construction landscape.

 Linear underground and overhead projects are not subject to post-construction requirements due to the nature of their construction to return project sites to pre-construction conditions.

-IT IS HEREBY ORDERED that all dischargers subject to this General Permit shall comply with the following conditions and requirements (including all conditions and requirements as set forth in the Attachments of this Order): State Water Board Order No. 2009-009-DWQ as amended by Orders No. 2010-0014-DWQ & 2012-0006-DWQ (previous permit) is superseded as of the effective date of this General Permit except for enforcement purposes, the Annual Report required to be submitted by September 1, 2023, and as set forth in section III.C.
+IT IS HEREBY ORDERED that all dischargers subject to this General Permit shall comply with the following conditions and requirements (including all conditions and requirements as set forth in the Attachments of this Order): State Water Board Order 2009-009-DWQ as amended by Orders 2010-0014-DWQ and 2012-0006-DWQ (previous permit) is superseded as of the effective date of this General Permit except for enforcement purposes, the Annual Report required to be submitted by September 1, 2023, and as set forth in Section III.C.

 II.
 Scope of General Permit Coverage